sailshq/sails-hook-organics/README.md

 # sails-stdlib

+> ### WARNING
+>
+> The Sails standard library is experimental and may undergo rapid changes until the release of Sails v1.0 later this year (2016).

 Standard library for Node/Sails applications.

 This package contains a set of hand-picked, trusted modules recommended by the Sails core team.